alyssa57/AlyssaKodingFuProject/readme.txt

 Hey!
-This is my first repository on GitHub…still learning how to use it.
+This is my first repository on GitHub…I'm still learning how to use it.